 This means we’ll look at all of the articles in the SERP to make sure that we are covering the same topics and themes that are already ranking.
-(We use a tool called clearscope.io to make this process much easier.)
+(You can use a tool called Clearscope or one of it's competitors to do this.)

 For instance, if we’re analyzing the keyword Timesheet Template, we’re going to make sure that we mention as many of these keywords as we possibly can.

 These are keywords pulled from the top 10 ranking articles.
 While it’s not crucial to have them in the article in order to rank, we have found that when we add these keywords, our articles get more traffic.